LXV. The Guy With The Barong Tattoo

 “I’m really flawed, and I’m going through a hard time.
 And I think I might be bipolar.
 I’m currently off of my depression/anxiety meds.
 And every time something remotely stressful happens, I feel like my head will explode and I want to die.”

-It finally made sense to me.
-I didn’t understand it back then, but I now learn that I was fighting a losing battle from the very beginning of my valiant effort of winning this curly-haired stud’s heart.
-I tried so hard to insert myself into his life (no pun intended) and be a ray of sunlight when all he needed was a time alone to grow and stand on his own.
-It wasn’t even my job to “fix” him, and even though I was tasked to do so, I didn’t even have the mental capabilities to aid his problems.
+Looking back, it wasn’t even my job to “fix” him, and even though I’d wanted to, I didn’t even have the tools to fix his problems.
 I was in my early ’20s, and I didn’t know shit about depression or anxiety.
 At the time, I thought depression was an overly-used word to convey an intense amount of stress, and a funny YouTube video of a panda rolling on the grass could simply fix that.
 That’s how naïve and clueless I was about mental health.
-I guess it wasn’t a surprise that I knew nothing about mental health as, back in the days, I only filled the dark voids in my life with penises and alcohol.
+It wasn’t a surprise that I knew nothing about mental health as, back in the days, I only filled the dark voids in life with penises and alcohol.